 If you want to overcome defensive behavior in your relationship, you need to be proactive about addressing it.
 Here are some ways you can do this. –

-Body language can communicate 1000 words and so it is important to be aware of what is being communicated to your partner through your body language.
+Body language can communicate 1,000 words, so it is important to be aware of what is being communicated to your partner through your body language.

 Make sure you’re not crossing your arms, tapping your foot, or doing any other “body language” that communicates aggression.
 This will likely “spike” your partner’s defensive response.